irgantaraa/RestAPI/README.md

    - **Description:** Retrieves a list of movies currently playing in theaters.
    - **Tests:**
      - Valid request to check for status code 200.
-     - Invalid page number request to check for status code 404.
+     - Invalid page number request to check for status code 400.

 2. **Get Popular Movies**
    - **Endpoint:** `/movie/popular`
    - **Description:** Retrieves a list of popular movies.
    - **Tests:**
      - Valid request to check for status code 200.
+     - Invalid page number request to check for status code 400.

 3. **Get Movie Details**
    - **Endpoint:** `/movie/{movie_id}`